james-gould/azure-keyvault-emulator/CONFIG.md

 - First read and finish the [certificate generation instructions](https://github.com/james-gould/azure-keyvault-emulator/blob/development/certificateutilities/README.md) to prepare the certificates (3 minutes).
 - Follow the *Installing Certificates* section below to insert them into your host machine's Root Trust Store.
 - Place the generated files, `emulator.pfx` and `emulator.crt` into a directory that is unlikely to be accidentally deleted.
-    - Your local user directory is recommended, on Windows this would be `C:/User/Name`, with the certs placed in `keyvaultemulator/certs` for the full path of `C:/Users/Name/keyvaultemulator/certs`.
+    - Your local user directory is recommended, on Windows this would be `C:/Users/Name/keyvaultemulator/certs`.
 - Mount that directory as a `volume` to `certs/` when you start the container so the certificates can be installed into the API.
     - For Docker this would be using the `-v C:/Users/Name/keyvaultemulator/certs:certs/:ro`.